zVSciy/EventManager/Events_Tickets/README.md

 ## Requirements
 * Ubuntu 24.04 Server (recommended)
 * Docker Runtime (more security with Docker Rootless)
-* Source code of Ticket service
+* Source code of Ticket and Event service

 ## Running Rootless Docker
 To start off, if you have not installed the Docker Runtime yet, mind Docker's installation guide: https://docs.docker.com/engine/install/ubuntu/